Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 There is an investigation into how this took place, and we will take whatever steps necessary to avoid a similar situation in the future.

-Stone's lawyer Michael Silverman of the Transgender Legal Defense and Education Fund.
+Stone's lawyer, Michael Silverman of the Transgender Legal Defense and Education Fund.

-They have everything in New York, you've heard that, and this proves it.
+They have everything in New York.

 And I'll bet you they can still smoke, too.

-He said, We're delighted to hear the offer.
+He said, we're delighted to hear the offer.

 Stone said she had worked for Verizon and its predecessor for 37 years.

-What that's an interesting pop quiz.
+That's an interesting pop quiz.

-What was Verizon's pre predecessor?
+What was Verizon's predecessor?

-What did Verizon Ninex?
+What did Verizon 9x?

-Verizon is okay, good for you, Mr. Snerdley.
+Okay, good for you, Mr. Snerderly.

-Anyway, she said she worked for Verizon and its predecessor for 37 years, been in transition from uh male to female.
+Anyway, she said she worked for Verizon and its predecessor for 37 years, been in transition from male to female.

-Holy for ten years.
+Holy for 10 years.

-In August of last year, she was assigned to repair the payphones at Grand Central, where she said she was harassed by the uh transit officers.
+In August of last year, she was assigned to repair the payphones at Grand Central, where she said she was harassed by the transit officers.

-Um she was arrested.
+She was arrested.

-Silverman said he had filed complaints on her behalf of the MTA police with the City uh Commission on Human Rights, whose guidelines say that restrooms must be available to transgender people consistent with their gender identity or gender expression.
+Silverman said he had filed complaints on her behalf of the MTA police with the City Commission on Human Rights, whose guidelines say that restrooms must be available to transgender people consistent with their gender identity or gender expression.

 Okay.